-3 Office for Historically Underutilized Businesses, N.C.
-Department Of Administration, Link monitor and evaluate the participation of MWBE firms in the broadband deployment initiative.
+The division, in collaboration with eligible contractors and other state entities, will monitor and evaluate the participation of MWBE firms in the broadband deployment initiative.
 To increase MBE and WBE participation, the division will capture and track awards data (including subcontractor data) of MBEs, WBEs, and non-MWBEs.
 The division may also track broadband providers' outreach efforts to HUB-certified and other MWBE subcontractors.